mrcgrtz/styleguide/README.md

 <a name="declaration-order"></a>
 ### Declaration order

-If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.
+If declarations are to be consistently ordered, it SHOULD be in accordance with a single, simple principle.
 My preference is for structurally important properties (e.g. display, positioning and box behavior) to be declared prior to all others.
 Avoid alphabetical